sarayut_sy - stock.adobe.com

 This is particularly relevant for generations of mobile networking and cellular technology.
 In the case of fourth-generation wireless vs. fifth-generation wireless, 5G aims to not only surpass 4G capabilities, but meet and exceed 4G's goals for general speeds, latency and density.

-Before organizations jump on the 5G bandwagon, however, they must understand the differences between 4G and 5G network architectures and determine how both architectures could affect business operations.
+Before organizations jump on the 5G bandwagon, however, they must understand the differences between 4G vs. 5G network architectures and determine how both architectures could affect business operations.
 This feature dives deep into those differences and discusses what these key differentiators mean for organizations globally.

-Defining the differences between 4G and 5G
+Defining the differences among LTE, 4G and 5G

 4G.
 Fourth-generation wireless is 5G's predecessor and the fourth generation of mobile network technology.
 In the 2010s, 4G reigned as the latest, most innovative generation of cellular technology and reached ubiquity within the decade.
-Some of 4G's promises included enhanced cell density, improved VoIP capabilities and higher bandwidth.
+Some of 4G's promises included enhanced cell density, improved VoIP capabilities and greater bandwidth.

-LTE was developed as a 4G standard during 4G's reign.
+LTE.
+Long-Term Evolution was developed as a 4G standard during 4G's reign.
 LTE is the golden, global standard for wireless broadband and sets the foundation for 5G networks.
 Both 4G and LTE support various traffic types, something previous generations struggled to do and which 5G must now improve upon.

 5G.
 Fifth-generation wireless is the latest generation of cellular network technology.
 Small, early deployments began in the late 2010s, but 5G will not reach ubiquity until the mid-2020s.
-Touted benefits of 5G include increased network speeds and real-time communication capabilities.
+Touted benefits of 5G include faster network speeds and real-time communication capabilities.

 - potential download speeds

 - cell density